Alex313031/gn-xp/docs/reference.md

 ```
   tool()
-    The tool() function call specifies the commands commands to run for a given
+    The tool() function call specifies the commands to run for a given step.
+See
-    step.
-See "gn help tool".
+    "gn help tool".

   toolchain_args
     Overrides for build arguments to pass to the toolchain when invoking it.